Best Day Trips from New Orleans Under Three Hours

 Drive Time: 1 hour 20 minutes

-Baton Rouge has two state capitol buildings for you to check out — both are designated as national historic landmarks, which is pretty impressive — and something called “beignet fingers.”
+Baton Rouge has two state capitol buildings for you to check out — both are designated as national historic landmarks, which is pretty impressive — and “beignet fingers.”

 If you’re not sold on it yet, the town also boasts a tiger on the Louisiana State University campus.
 It’s true.
 Mike the Tiger lives in a nearly $1 million enclosure, so it’s definitely upgraded digs over what you usually see at the local zoo.